Therapeutics

 In 2010–2012, researchers at Johns Hopkins University Medical School conducted a within-subject crossover, dose-finding Phase 2 study of low-dose levetiracetam in people with amnestic mild cognitive impairment (aMCI) and a clinical dementia rating (CDR) of 0.5 at screening; controls had a CDR of zero.
 The trial compared 125, 250, and 500 mg of levetiracetam per day against placebo for their effect on neuronal activity in the hippocampus and entorhinal cortex, as well as for performance on a memory task performed while in an MRI scanner.
 The study enrolled 69 aMCI patients and 24 controls, and analyzed data from 54 patients and 17 controls; 15 participants dropped out; seven moved while inside the scanner.
 At the two lower doses, levetiracetam was reported to have improved performance on the scanning memory task; the highest dose yielded no further improvement.
 The low doses were also reported to have reduced abnormal hyperactivity in the hippocampal dentate gyrus and CA3 regions, and to have boosted abnormal hypoactivation in the entorhinal cortex, both measured by fMRI.
 Full results were published in a peer-reviewed journal (for paper and commentary, see Bakker et al., 2015).

 In October 2018, a Phase 2 study at the University of Oxford began enrolling 30 participants with mild to moderate AD and no history of previous seizures to receive levetiracetam 1,000 mg per day for four weeks.
-Primary outcome is change in accuracy on a computer-based hippocampal-dependent memory test; secondary outcomes include safety, mood, quality of life.
-Participants will get an EEG before the study to look for patterns that predict who will benefit from the treatment.
+Primary outcome was change in accuracy on a computer-based hippocampal-dependent memory test; secondary outcomes included safety, mood, and quality of life.
+Participants were to get EEG before the study to look for patterns that predict who will benefit from the treatment.
 The protocol for this study, named ILiAD, is published (Sen et al., 2021).
+The study finished in March 2022.
+According to published results, the treatment and placebo arms did not differ on the primary outcome (Sen et al., 2024).
+Recruitment was limited by the COVID-19 pandemic, and only eight participants completed both parts of the crossover study.
+The treatment was well tolerated—no participants withdrew from study or reported negative effects on mood or quality of life.

-Starting in January 2020, a Phase 2 trial at Walter Reed National Military Medical Center, Bethesda, Maryland, will enroll 65 participants with clinical AD and neuropsychiatric symptoms.
+Starting in January 2020, a Phase 2 trial at Walter Reed National Military Medical Center, Bethesda, Maryland, planned to enroll 65 participants with clinical AD and neuropsychiatric symptoms.
 Those with detectable epileptiform activity on EEG will receive 500 mg levetiracetam twice a day for one year.
 The primary outcome is change on the neuropsychiatric inventory; secondary outcomes include change in measures of AD severity, quality of life, and cognitive ability.
+This trial is slated to end in mid-2025.

 Clinical Trial Timeline